standard-for-public-code/community-implementation-guide-standard/criteria/open-to-contributions.md

 * [OpenRefine GOVERNANCE](https://github.com/OpenRefine/OpenRefine/blob/master/GOVERNANCE.md), example of a fairly mature governance structure
 * [Simple template for GOVERNANCE file](https://about.publiccode.net/activities/supporting-codebase-governance/governance-template.html)

+#### Further reading

+* [Best Practices for the Governance of Digital Public Goods](https://ash.harvard.edu/publications/best-practices-governance-digital-public-goods) by the Ash Center for Democratic Governance and Innovation contains a playbook of different pracitces to implement in the governance along with case studies.

 ### The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance.

 #### Examples